olivierlacan/olivierlacan.com/_posts/2016-08-09-increase-the-sidebar-font-size-in-sublime-text.md

 date: 2016-08-09 10:17
 location: "Orlando, Florida"
 categories: development
-draft: true
 ---

 I still use Sublime Text.
-If you do to, great, I'm sure you love it.
+If you do too, great, I'm sure you love it.
 That said if you own a screen larger than 13" it's very likely you find the default font size in the sidebar madeningly small.